Configuring webMethods.io MFT Settings

 Configure webMethods.io MFT to send emails in the following scenarios:

-To configure the default email settings in the user interface (UI)
+To configure the default email settings in the user interface

-1. On the navigation pane, go to Settings > General Settings.
+1. Go to Settings > General Settings.

 Field Description